Are Language Models Worse than Humans at Following Prompts? It's Complicated: Introduction

 \section{Introduction}

 \specialfootnote{$^*$Equal contribution.
-Corresponding author: awebson@ brown.edu.
-Code available at \url{https://github.com/awebson/prompt_semantics}.} Prompting has emerged as the default way of using large language models \citep{gpt3,sanh2022multitask,flan,instructgpt,flan-palm}.
+Correspondence to papers@aw.nyc.} Prompting has emerged as the default way of using large language models \citep{gpt3,sanh2022multitask,flan,instructgpt,flan-palm}.
 However, a collection of recent papers show that models perform surprisingly well when given misleading or irrelevant prompts \citep{Webson2022DoPM,prasad2022grips,khashabi2021prompt}, corrupted in-context examples \citep{sewon_rethinkingdemonstrations}, or corrupted explanations or chain-of-thought \citep{madaan2022text,ye2022unreliability}.
 Such results raise questions about whether language models' ability to follow instructions is analogous to humans' ability to do so.

 In this paper, we investigate what humans do in such settings.
 We follow the experimental setup used by \citet{Webson2022DoPM} (W\&P hereafter) to study how instructions in prompts affect LMs' performance.
 W\&P manually write a set of prompts for various natural language inference (NLI) and coreference resolution datasets.
-These prompts cover three main categories: instructive, irrelevant, and misleading.\footnote{W\&P further differentiate moderately misleading from extremely misleading instructions.
-However, for our purposes, we collapse this distinction, except where discussed in \S\ref{sec:few-shot-results}.} For example, \prompt{Given \prem, can we assume it is true that \hypo} is an instructive prompt for NLI, whereas \prompt{\prem Does the above passage express a positive sentiment? \hypo} is a misleading instruction for NLI.
+These prompts cover three main categories: instructive, irrelevant, and misleading.
+For example, \prompt{Given \prem, can we assume it is true that \hypo} is an instructive prompt for NLI, whereas \prompt{\prem Does the above passage express a positive sentiment? \hypo} is a misleading instruction for NLI.
 (See \autoref{tab:templates} for full definitions and examples.)

 W\&P assume that, if models perform held-out tasks by reading prompts as instructions in the way that humans (are assumed to) do, their performance with instructive prompts should be much higher than their performance with other pathological categories of prompts, namely: